tux4kids/tuxmath/docs/README.txt

                          auto-play the game.
 The only user interaction can be for quitting or pausing.

+      --allownegatives   Allows subtraction answers to be less than zero.
+      -n                 When selected, the led numbers at the top of the screen will include a fourth digit for the '-' sign.
+                         Also, if --keypad is selected, the '-' and '+' may be grayed-out depending if negatives are allowed.

     These command-line options display useful information, but the program does not attempt to start up in interactive mode.